What happens when your phone stops receiving updates?

 Operating system updates and security patches.
 What's the difference?

 When does support for your phone end?
 Each manufacturer has a different support policy.
-That said, Samsung offers 4 years of Android upgrades and 5 years of security patches for its flagships.
-Same with Xiaomi, Google even has 7 years of support for your Pixel phones.
-Honor currently offers three years of Android updates, but we believe they will change this soon as they want to match the "success" of their competitors.
+As said, Samsung it offers 4 years of Android upgrades and 5 years of security patches for its flagships.
+Same with Xiaomi, Google even has 7 years of support for their own Pixel phones.
+Honor currently offers three years of Android updates, but we believe they will change that soon as they want to match the "success" of their competitors.

 The rule is that it will the phone first lost support for operating system updates, and security updates a year or two later.